-Hydraulic fracturing, or fracking, has been practiced around the world for decades, but has recently come to public attention due to the exponential growth of tight oil activity in the US.
+Hydraulic fracturing, or fracking, has been practiced around the world for decades but has gained a higher profile over the last 10 years with the oil and natural gas boom in the United States.

 at Petrocorp's Kaimiro-2 gas well in Taranaki.